Mitsubishi Outlander

+As part of the third generation line-up, Mitsubishi launched in January 2013 a plug-in hybrid model called Outlander PHEV.
+As of January 2022, global sales totaled about 300,000 units.

-The fourth-generation model was released 2021.
+The fourth-generation model was released in 2021 as a 2022 model.
 Following Mitsubishi's entry to Renault–Nissan–Mitsubishi Alliance, the fourth-generation Outlander is based on the Rogue/X-Trail, which is built on the CMF-CD platform.

 First generation (CU/ZE/ZF; 2001)

-The first-generation Outlander/Airtrek and was based on the Mitsubishi ASX concept vehicle exhibited at the 2001 North American International Auto Show.
+The first-generation Outlander/Airtrek was based on the Mitsubishi ASX concept vehicle exhibited at the 2001 North American International Auto Show.
 The ASX (Active Sports Crossover) represented Mitsubishi's approach to the industry wide crossover SUV trend for retaining the all-season and off-road abilities offered by a high ground clearance and four-wheel drive, while still offering car-like levels of emissions, economy, and size.

 The Airtrek was first introduced to the Japanese market on 20 June 2001, and was sold at Mitsubishi Japan dealership chain called Car Plaza.
 It offered a choice of either a 126 PS 4G63 2.0 L or a 139 PS 4G64 2.4 L GDI, mated to a standard INVECS-II 4-speed automatic transmission.
 Both front- and four-wheel drive were available.
 The four-wheel drive version uses open differentials for the front and rear axles, with a viscous coupling unit for the center differential.
 A performance-oriented model, called the Turbo-R, was introduced in 2002 and used a detuned version of the Lancer Evolution's 4G63T 2.0 L I4 turbo.
 The engine produced 240 PS and 343 N·m, although in export markets the Outlander version's output was reduced to 202 PS and 303 N·m.
 The availability of four-cylinder engines under 2.0 liters offered Japanese buyers a vehicle that was in compliance with Japanese regulations concerning exterior dimensions and engine displacement, however, the exterior dimensions exceed Japanese regulations for the "compact" designation.

 The Outlander arrived in 2003 in North America, replacing the Mitsubishi Montero Sport, with a modified front grille and headlights which increased the overall length by approximately 130 mm, and the two models were manufactured in parallel thereafter.
 It shared its platform with the Mitsubishi Grandis, also introduced in 2003.
 A version of the 4G64 powerplant was offered first, while a 4G69 2.4 L SOHC MIVEC I4 producing 120 kW and 220 N·m, and the turbocharged 4G63T appeared in 2004.
 All had the option of front- or four-wheel drive.

 In several South American markets it was known as the Montero Outlander, to benefit from an association with the strong-selling Mitsubishi Montero Sport.